Ballen7/sJSON/README.md

 # sJSON
-Static JSON creator that supports the following types
+A simple to use JSON creator with no dynamic allocation.
+Only supports the following types:
 * string
 * unsigned integers
 * boolean